ardiman/userscripts/fxforumnewtab/README.md

 # FxForumNewTab
-Thois script for the [german firefox forum](http://www.camp-firefox.de/forum/index.php) opens posted links in new tabs.
+This script for the [german firefox forum](http://www.camp-firefox.de/forum/index.php) opens posted links in new tabs.